pro-vxav/consulting/index.md

 # vXav - Expert IT consultants

 Consulting services in various areas of the datacenter (cloud and on-premise).
 Strong expertise in infrastructure and VMware technologies.
-Available for contract and freelance work, get in touch with us now.
+Located in Aix-en-Provence, available for contract and freelance work, get in touch with us now.